Architecture

 Agents fail before they can reason about a page when URL acquisition is opaque.
 Plain HTTP returns enough that a human at a terminal can guess the next step, but not enough that a program can branch deterministically.
 The interesting failure surface is concentrated where plain HTTP cannot produce usable artifacts:

 afhttp exists to make this whole surface deterministic for agents: the tool returns facts and artifacts that let the agent decide what to do next.
-It is not a curl replacement and not a browser automation framework.
+It is not a browser automation framework.

 The contract is deliberately observation-first.
 A successful fetch should leave the agent with enough raw evidence to choose the next branch: what the server returned, what the browser rendered, what the page said to the console, what network requests actually carried the data, what interactive elements exist, and what this host is capable of doing.